alejodosr/dog2go2/README.md

 The pipeline runs on three Python environments, all managed with [uv](https://docs.astral.sh/uv/).
-They stay separate because their dependencies genuinely conflict — detectron2 and pytorch3d are compiled against one torch build, Isaac Sim pins its own runtime, and the MuJoCo half needs neither — but they exchange files (npz and pkl) and nothing else.
+They stay separate because their dependencies genuinely conflict (detectron2 and pytorch3d are compiled against one torch build, Isaac Sim pins its own runtime, and the MuJoCo half needs neither).

 **1 · The uv project** — retargeting, rendering, unit tests.
 Requires [uv](https://docs.astral.sh/uv/) and Python ≥ 3.11: